samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Overcome Defenses.*** The Bludgeoning, Piercing, and Slashing damage you deal always ignores Resistance.

 ***Overwhelming Strike.*** When you roll a 20 on the d20 for an attack roll, you can deal extra damage to the target equal to the ability score increased by this feat.
-The extra damage’s type is the same as the attack’s type.
+The extra damage's type is the same as the attack's type.

 ---